Metsanpeitto/hello-rails-react/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)

-This is an app built as part of the Microverse final project.
+This is an app built as preparation for the Microverse final project.

  It is a simple practice app.
-It consist of a table with diffferent greetings and an API to retrieve them.
+It consist of a table with diffferent greetings and an API to retrieve them, adn fetch them in a front-end built with ReactJs and Redux.
+ It consists of a single action and a single reducer and fetches a greeting from the table and displays it in the static view in rails where the React components are shown.

 The learning objectives with this app are:
 - Implement a connection between a Ruby on Rails back-end and React front-end.